 Of all the upcoming Disney movies for 2o15, this has to be the most anticipated animated film, and man are we excited about this one!
 Strange Magic is an all-new animated fairy tale by Lucasfilm, Ltd. Inspired by William Shakespeare’s, A Midsummer Night’s Dream, it’s complete with a cast of proper fairy tale goblins, elves, fairies and imps that come together for a collection of musical misadventures born from a battle over a powerful potion.

 The Jungle Book October 9, 2015

 From the director of Chef, Iron Man and Elf comes the retelling of Rudyard Kipling’s classic adventure tale that’s been a favorite over decades, the Jungle Book.
 This is my second most anticipated animated film for the upcoming Disney movies of 2015.
-Director Jon Favreau remakes this timeless story inspired by Disney’s classic animated film, “The Jungle Book” in an all new adventure about Mowgli the man-cub who’s been raised by wolves and who struggles to find his place in the kingdom.
+Director Jon Favreau remakes this timeless story inspired by Disney’s classic animated film, “The Jungle Book” which is an all-new adventure about Mowgli the man-cub who’s been raised by wolves and who struggles to find his place in the kingdom.
 The new Jungle Book movie stars the voices of Scarlett Johannsson and Christopher Walken.

 Cinderella March 13, 2015

 Some fairy tales just never grow old.
 The all-new Cinderella is a live-action feature inspired by the classic fairy tale, “Cinderella” bringing to life the timeless images from Disney’s 1950 animated masterpiece as fully-realized characters in a visually dazzling spectacle for a whole new generation.
 Starring Cate Blanchett, Lily James, Richard Madden, Stellan Skarsgård, Holliday Grainger, Derek Jacobi, and Helena Bonham Carter.

 Ant-Man July 17, 2015